-Ad-hoc testing is an unstructured or informal type of testing where the understanding of the tester matters more than anything else.
+Ad-hoc testing is an unstructured or informal testing where the tester’s understanding matters more than anything else.

 Manual testing provides quality feedback on usability, functionality, and appearance.
 A manual tester plays a crucial role in testing an application similar to a real user.
 It can give you a better idea of the application’s behavior and help fix high-priority errors.

-For Example, Manual testing can be used to see if the buttons are in the right position, have ideal size or colour, and whether they are overlapping or not.
+For Example, Manual testing can be used to see if the buttons are in the correct position, have the ideal size or color, and overlap.

 Android automated testing executes pre-scripted tests before an android application gets released to production.
-Automated testing might take some time and effort for the first run.
-Still, it is a viable option if the testing has to be repeated, as it can run multiple tests simultaneously.
+Automated android tests might take time and effort for the first run.
+Still, it is viable if the testing has to be repeated, as it can run multiple tests simultaneously.
 It helps the QAs reduce the time spent on testing during the different development stages.

 1. Repeated Execution: